 The tray at the bottom of the nesting area is removable to make it far easier to clean.

-This is advertised for four chickens, and certainly has plenty of space for your birds.
+This is advertised for two or three adult chickens or a bunch of baby chicks, and certainly has plenty of space for your birds.

 The Aivituvin Wooden Chicken Coop is another good option and has a capacity of up to 5 chickens.
 The design definitely looks good and is one of the biggest options on the list with 15 square feet for chickens to explore.
 It also has a chicken nesting box which has a hinge on the top so you can remove eggs quickly and easily, too.